-2. Running the Ambari Installer
+2. Installing Ambari Server

-This section describes the process for installing Apache Ambari.
+This section describes how to install Apache Ambari.
 Ambari manages installing and deploying Hadoop.

 2.1.
 Set Up the Bits

 - 1. Log into the machine that is to serve as the Ambari Server as root.
 You may login and sudo as su if this is what your environment requires.
 This machine is the main installation host. - 2.
 Download the the Ambari repository file and copy it to your repos.d.